MicrosoftDocs/entra-docs/docs/permissions-management/faqs.md

 ## How is Permissions Management being deployed?

-Customers with Global Administrator role have first to onboard Permissions Management on their Microsoft Entra tenant, and then onboard their AWS accounts, GCP projects, and Azure subscriptions.
-More details about onboarding can be found in our product documentation.
+Customers assigned the [Permissions Management Administrator](../identity/role-based-access-control/delegate-by-task.md/#permissions-management) role must first onboard Permissions Management to their Microsoft Entra tenant, and then onboard their AWS accounts, GCP projects, and Azure subscriptions.
+More details about onboarding can be found in our [product documentation](onboard-enable-tenant.md).

 ## How long does it take to deploy Permissions Management?